Clarifying identification and estimation of treatment effects in the Sequential Parallel Comparison Design: Discussion

 Moreover, it is still unclear how to interpret what the combination of the SPCD stage 1 and stage 2 estimators measure when \(\Delta_{\mathrm{all}}\) and \(\Delta_{NR}\) are not equal, even in the scenarios where we can unbiasedly estimate \(\Delta_{\mathrm{all}}\) or \(\Delta_{NR}\).
 We have not identified an explanation and description of this estimator, grounded in clinical meaning, of the weighted average of a marginal and conditional probability for the placebo non-response mean.

-Our results are related to prior work\cite{liu2022}, but highlight the importance of the accuracy of classification and provide a quantification of the bias of estimates due to misclassification.
-Where the previous work\cite{liu2022} uses a counterfactual variable to define the responder status so that both drug and placebo responders and non-responders are defined resulting in four strata, we define only placebo response through our non-counterfactual, latent status \(L\) which assumes that everyone would be a drug responder.
-This in effect collapses their never-responder and drug-only responder strata\cite{liu2022}, while the always-responder strata correspond to our placebo responders and active treatment participants.
+Our results are related to prior work\cite{liu2022, song2025}, but highlight the importance of the accuracy of classification and provide a quantification of the bias of estimates due to misclassification.
+Where the previous work\cite{liu2022} uses a counterfactual variable to define the responder status so that both drug and placebo responders and non-responders are defined resulting in four strata, we define only placebo response through our non-counterfactual, latent status \(L\) which assumes that everyone would be a drug responder, similar to the approach from Song et al.\cite{song2025} This in effect collapses Liu et al.'s never-responder and drug-only responder strata\cite{liu2022}, while the always-responder strata correspond to our placebo responders and active treatment participants.

 Additionally, Liu et al.\cite{liu2022} focus on the estimation of the individual strata effects at each time point, and the effects for never-responders and drug-only responders by taking a weighted average of their respective estimates at each stage.
 Their results assume that classification is accurate following the EM algorithm's maximum likelihood estimation and sampling of responder status.
 Our results provide insight of the impact of misclassification on the estimates.